-Dallas Holocaust and Human Rights Museum Dallas, TX
+Dallas Holocaust and Human Rights Museum Dallas, Texas

 Marrying Expressive Aesthetic with Functionality